linode/apl-docs/docs/tutorials/tutorial-5.md

 Go back to Otomi Console to edit the values of the workload.
 Set the replicacount to `1`.

-What do you see happening in the ArgoCD app?
+What do you see happening in the Argo CD app?